mabq/arch-base/README.md

      ansible-playbook --extra-vars "username={USERNAME}" --vault-password-file ~/.vault_key --ask-pass local.yml
      ```

-     > If you get any weird errors related to previous state of the target installation disk try completely removing the disk data with `dd if=/dev/zero of={{ /dev/sdX }} bs=4M status=progress`.
+     > If you get any weird errors related to previous state of the target installation disk try completely removing the disk data with `dd if=/dev/zero of=/dev/sd{X} bs=4M status=progress`.

      You will be prompted for the root password of the managed node (the one you changed recently).
 If no errors occur the managed node will shutdown automatically after a successful installation.